OurBigBook logoOurBigBook Docs OurBigBook logoOurBigBook.comSite Source code

 Implemented at: github.com/ourbigbook/ourbigbook/issues/116

-Reference to an internal header of another file: h2 in not the README.
+Reference to an internal header of another file: h2 in not the index.
 By default, That header ID gets prefixed by the ID of the top header.

 When using --embed-includes mode, the cross file references end up pointing to an ID inside the current HTML element, e.g.: